 We cannot normally hear these vibrations as sounds—the human ear is not designed to.
 But what if we could?
 What if we could make the sounds of the Earth audible?

-Sounds of the Earth is an art-science collaboration of the sound artist and composer David Stalling and the Dublin Institute for Advanced Studies.
+Sounds of the Earth is an art-science collaboration of the sound artist and composer David Stalling and seismologists at the Dublin Institute for Advanced Studies and the University of Cambridge.
 It aims to make the Earth audible, using a novel method for translating the spatial information contained within seismic data to ambisonic surround sound.

 For a captivating, immersive listening experience, please use good loudspeakers or headphones!